 Migration process and challenges we faced

-To set you a little context, we had launched a closed beta of our app two months back and were in the process of shipping new features, testing them, and collecting more and more user feedback.
-So, we had to decide between shipping new features vs migration?
+To set you a little context, we launched a closed beta of our app two months back and were in the process of shipping new features, testing them, and collecting more and more user feedback.
+So, we had to decide between shipping new features vs. migration.

-Because of a very small engineering team (🧑💻 x2) doing both in parallel was not the option.
+Because of a small engineering team (🧑💻 x2), doing both in parallel was not the option.
 But taking up the migration means we have to pause feature development.
 Still, we decided to go ahead with migration because the earlier, the better!

 Considering the earlier Reactjs project, frontend migration was a little easier.
 Most of the previous components were reusable.
-The only difference we consider was in the following four things
+The only difference we considered was in the following four things.

-For this migration, considering our timelines and resources, we decided to replicate everything as is without modifying it.
-Because we wanted to do it as quickly as possible and keep improving it later.
-But again, who has control over that developer’s urge to refactor the code and implementation?
+Considering our timelines and resources for this migration, we decided to replicate everything as is without modifying it because we wanted to do it as quickly as possible and keep improving it later.
+But again, who controls that developer’s urge to refactor the code and implementation?

-But on a positive note, this migration gave us the chance of improving the implementation approaches.
+But on a positive note, this migration improved the implementation approaches.
 We made our system more refined and stable.
 Though these improvements made us miss the migration deadline, the overall improvements we experienced in our system were worth those efforts.

 If I need to summarize the whole migration process and write down the learnings, here are those -

-- Initially, I used to feel that we should have given more thought to selecting the correct tech stack in the first attempt.
-But always remember, your first attempt will never be a polished and perfect product (that’s why it is called prototype!).
+Initially, I felt we should have given more thought to selecting the correct tech stack in the first attempt.
+But always remember, your first attempt will never be a polished and perfect product (that’s why it is called a prototype!).
 You are already testing your idea, so it's okay if you play with your strength and select the tech stack you are most comfortable with.

-- No system can be ever made perfect!
-We all have seen bugs in the well-known apps, crashes happening with applications that we consider ideal, so you creating something with your best effort is all that is needed.
-Bugs will be the part of your software as features are, the point is always in improving your system and minimizing them, not making a perfect system.
+No system can ever be made perfect!
+We all have seen bugs in the well-known apps and crashes happening with applications that we consider ideal, so you creating something with your best effort is all that is needed.
+Bugs will be part of your software as features are; the point is always in improving your system and minimizing them, not making a perfect system.

 That’s all I wanted to share from our migration process.
 I have deliberately tried to keep this article less technical and more of a thought process we went through to make it a little relevant.
 Do let me know in the comments or reach out to me on Twitter if you want to understand any particular part of the process.
 I will surely try to cover it in my next article.